 Painted turtles are diurnal, meaning they are active during the day, usually basking in the sun and hunting for food.
 In the wild, they will hibernate during winter, but with the right temperature regulation in their enclosure, captive turtles typically do not hibernate because there is no need to without the temperature change.

 They make good pets strictly from an observational point of view, as they are wonderful creatures to watch and enjoy from a distance.
-If you are looking for an interactive, cuddly pet, however, the painted turtle is not it!

 Where Can I Get a Painted Turtle?

 Painted turtles are readily bred in captivity, and as such, there are a large number of breeders, and these animals are fairly easy and inexpensive to get.
 Painted turtles typically breed in the summer months, so captive-bred babies are only available from May to September.

 Painted turtles typically range from $50–$150 for a captive-bred baby but can be found for as little as $30.
 The prices can vary depending on several factors, namely age and breed.
 Western and Southern painted turtles are usually priced a little higher, depending on where you buy them from.